1000 Friends of Wisconsin advocates for and helps expand urban and community forests around Wisconsin.

-- Reduce heating and cooling energy demands
+- Reduce energy demands (when trees are properly planted)

-- Reduce traffic speeds
+- Provide traffic calming

 - Raise property values